H4tch/hugo-plus/docs/jumbotron.md

 	image.

 Parameters:
-	* components.jumbotron - Shows the jumbotron defined by the Content or Section
+	* components.jumbotron - Enable/disables the jumbotron defined by the Content or Section
 	* Jumbotron paramters:
 		* title - Title's text
 		* text - Smaller text
 		* text_color - Color to use for `title` and `text` font.
 Ex. `#EEE`
 		* graphic - Image to be used for the background
-		* background_color - Color to use behind the jumbotron's content.
+		* bg_color - Color to use behind the jumbotron's content.
 				Use this if text is hard to read against graphic, or change text_color
 		* parallax - When scrolling the page, the jumbtron's content and `graphic` will scroll slower.
 Defaults to `true`